 Should you work and travel full-time?
 Final thoughts.

 Having worked for over a year while traveling, I can honestly say, I prefer to work full-time and then travel full-time.
 Work takes the fun out of travel.
 I’ve missed out on so many things because of work getting in the way of my travels.
 My plan is to end my travels in Europe in a few months and then go back to work the traditional full-time job, likely a 6-9 months’ contract.

 Even if it means going back to the 4 cubicle walls that often dread.
 I would also use that time to cover (on my blog) my home, California, which I often take so much for granted.
 When the contract ends I will travel full-time focusing on adventures and photography.

 A Life Of Travel

 Living a life of travel doesn’t mean living in a suitcase for the rest of your life.
 It just means you prioritize travel over working and making money.
 However, working while traveling challenges these priorities.
 Your travel planning is predicated on work.
 You can’t just be spontaneous and go to remote places if you wanted to.

 Should you work while traveling?
 To be honest, I can’t recommend it.
 I think it’s overrated.
 Things you’ve read on the web it doesn’t properly convey what really goes on with working while traveling full-time.
-The Facebook posts and Instagram selfie in front of the Eifel tower or the Leaning tower of Pisa don’t show the dark side of traveling full-time.
+The Facebook posts and Instagram selfie in front of the Eiffel tower or the Leaning tower of Pisa don’t show the dark side of traveling full-time.

-Even more so while working ton top of it.
 Work simply takes away some of the joys of travel.
 Creates unnecessary stress and affects your work.
 No matter how it’s portrayed in blogs and magazines I don’t envy people who work and travel full-time.
 I personally think you should focus on travel when traveling and focus on work when working.